DHTMLX/docs-diagram/docs/api/cell_manager/move_method.md

 ### Description

-@short: moves cells of the swimlane as rows or columns
+@short: Moves cells of the swimlane as rows or columns

 ### Usage